Rider-Waite-Smith Tarot Deck

 by Arthur Edward Waite & Pamela Colman Smith

-Waite envisioned these cards and commissioned them to be illustrated by fellow Golden Dawn member, Pamela Coleman Smith, in 1909.
-The Rider Waite Smith deck is the most popular style of Tarot cards in the English-speaking world, first published in 1910.
+Arthur E. Waite envisioned these cards and commissioned them to be illustrated by fellow Golden Dawn member, Pamela Colman Smith.
+First published in 1910 the Rider Waite Smith tarot cards are the most popular tarot deck in the English-speaking world.

 "A unique feature of the Rider-Waite deck, and one of the of the principal reasons for its enduring popularity, is that all of the cards, including the Minor Arcana, depict full scenes with figures and symbols.
 Prior to the Rider-Waite Tarot, the pip cards of almost all tarot decks were marked only with the arrangement of the suit signs – swords, wands, cups, and coins, or pentacles.
 The pictorial images on all the cards allow interpretations without the need to repeatedly consult explanatory text.
 The innovative Minor Arcana, and Pamela Colman Smith's ability to capture the subtleties of emotion and experience have made the Rider-Waite Tarot a model for the designs of many tarot packs." — from The Encyclopedia of Tarot, Volume III